StackStorm/st2/pants-plugins/README.md

 To see available goals, do "./pants help goals" and "./pants help $goal".

+These plugins might be useful outside of the StackStorm project:
+- `uses_services`

 These StackStorm-specific plugins might be useful in other StackStorm-related repos.
 - `pack_metadata`